joelparkerhenderson/maturity-models/examples/skill/skills_maturity_model_by_prowareness.md

 <td>Working knowledge of key aspects of practice</td>
 <td>Good working knowledge and background knowledge of area of practice</td>
 <td>Depth of understanding of discipline and area of practice</td>
-<td>Auhtoritative knowledge of discipline and deep tacit understanding across area of practice</td>
+<td>Authoritative knowledge of discipline and deep tacit understanding across area of practice</td>
 </tr>

 <tr>